-- the total capital distributions for the applicable calendar year exceed the sum of the institution's net income for that year to date plus the federal savings bank's retained net income for the preceding two years; - the institution would not be at least adequately capitalized following the distribution; - the distribution would violate any applicable statute, regulation, agreement or OCC-imposed condition; or - the institution is not eligible for expedited treatment of its filings.
+- the total capital distributions for the applicable calendar year exceed the sum of the institution's net income for that year to date plus the federal savings bank's retained net income for the preceding two years; - the institution would not be at least adequately capitalized following the distribution; - · the distribution would violate any applicable statute, regulation, agreement or OCC-imposed condition; or - the institution is not eligible for expedited treatment of its filings.

-Even if an application is not otherwise required, every federal savings bank that is a subsidiary of a holding company must still file a notice with the FRB at least 30 days before the board of directors declares a dividend or approves a capital distribution.
-At December 31, 2012, the Bank would be required to file an application for approval of a capital distribution to the Company.
+At December 31, 2013, the Bank would be required to file an application with the OCC for approval of a capital distribution to the Company.
+Whether or not an application to the OCC is required, every federal savings bank that is a subsidiary of a holding company must file a notice with the FRB at least 30 days before the board of directors declares a dividend or approves a capital distribution.